SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Celiac Disease Screening

-What is a celiac disease blood test?
+What is a celiac disease screening?

 What is it used for?

-A celiac disease blood test is used to:
+A celiac disease test is used to:

-• Help diagnose celiac disease if you have symptoms
+• Help diagnose celiac disease.

-The digestive symptoms of celiac disease include:
+Symptoms of celiac disease in children include:

 • Constipation